davidesantangelo/api.rss/README.md

 Feedi turn feed data into a fantastic API.

 Feedi simplifies how you handle RSS, Atom, or JSON feeds.
 You can add and keep track of your favourite feed data with a simple and clean REST API.
+All entries are enriched by Machine Learning and Semantic engines.

 ## Search Engine